-22. Unless otherwise agreed, the goods remain at the Risk prima seller's risk until the property therein is transferred to the with buyer, but when the property therein is transferred to the property. buyer the goods are at the buyer's risk whether delivery has been made or not: Provided that where delivery has been delayed through the fault of either buyer or seller, the goods are at the risk of the party in fault as regards any loss which might not have occurred but for such fault: Provided also, that nothing in this section shall affect the duties or liabilities of either seller or buyer as a bailee or custodier of the goods of the other party.
+22. Unless otherwise agreed, the goods remain at the seller's Risk prima facie passes with risk until the property therein is transferred to the buyer, but when the property therein is transferred to the buyer the goods are at the buyer's risk whether delivery has been made or not.
+However, where delivery has been delayed through the fault of either buyer or seller, the goods are at the risk of the party in fault as regards any loss which might not have occurred but for such fault.
+Nothing in this section shall affect the duties or liabilities of either seller or buyer as a bailee or custodier of the goods of the other party.